Short Code Messaging: Advantages, Disadvantages, & Use Cases

 Scott Navratil

-Scott, a member of our Commio team, has held executive management positions at several top IP communications companies and was named one of Colorado Business Magazine’s most powerful salespeople.
+Scott is VP of Customer Retention & Growth, and has held executive management positions at several top IP communications companies.
+He was named one of Colorado Business Magazine’s most powerful salespeople.
 He is a regular speaker at national telecom events.
 Scott holds a B.A. in Meteorology from the University of Northern Colorado.
 Scott primarily enjoys spending time with his family in Colorado and also enjoys skiing, snowboarding, racing motorcycles, and astronomy.

 Recent posts from Scott Navratil